-Smart jewellery as a trend has been bubbling under for the past three years or so and now we've reached the stage where, no matter which piece of jewellery you'd like to see smartened up, there's a couple of different options.
+Smart jewelry as a trend has been bubbling under for the past three years or so and now we've reached the stage where, no matter which piece of jewelry you'd like to see smartened up, there's a couple of different options.

 2. Michael Kors Access Thompson

-One such as the Access Thompson (above right), which alongside the Access Varick pieces (above left) adds more than a dash of glamour to a circular mother of pearl fitness tracking module.
-As well as activity you can track sleep and get smartphone alerts as buzzes on your jewellery clad wrist.
+One such piece is the Access Thompson (above right), which alongside the Access Varick (above left) adds more than a dash of glamour to a circular mother of pearl fitness tracking module.
+As well as activity, you can track sleep and get smartphone alerts as buzzes on your jewelry-clad wrist.
 The stainless steel Thompson bracelet is available in rose gold tone and silver tone and has pavé accents around the module and on the bracelet itself.

 Kate Spade's line of designer, activity tracking 'n' alerts wearables includes this Bangle Tracker.
 It's available in three styles, all of which feature mother of pearl, scallop detailing and a 'Seize the day' inscription.
 If you want something a bit preppier, there's also the Scallop Tracker which features spotty, stripy glittery and cat ears styles and a

 Metro Grand hybrid watch which we have actually tested.